StateSmith/StateSmith/docs/devs/lib-test-specifications.md

 -->

 [^footnot_gcc]: It may be enough to install `gcc`, but depending on the system `g++` is missing and may need to be installed alongside (e.g. Ubuntu in `WSL2`).
-MacOS appears to have them installed by default, but usually symlinked to the `clang` compiler, which should be ironed out by installing the `gcc` homebrew package.
+MacOS appears to have both installed by default, but they are usually symlinked to the `clang` compiler, which can be fixed by installing the `gcc` homebrew package.

-[^footnote_python]: Python installation instructions from [here](https://github.com/astral-sh/uv). `uv` is a modern python manager with similar benefits to using `nvm` for nodejs.
-If `uv python pin` does not work, you may manually override the existing symlink.
-Run `which python3` to get the absolute path of the python symlink, and then override the symlink with e.g. `sudo ln -fs /home/your-user/.local/bin/python3.15 $(which python3)`.
+[^footnote_python]: Python installation instructions from [here](https://github.com/astral-sh/uv). `uv` is a modern python manager with similar benefits to using `nvm` for Node.js.
+If `uv python pin` does not work, you can try to manually override the existing symlink by running `sudo ln -fs ~/.local/bin/python3.15 $(which python3)`.

-[^footnote_javascript]: NodeJs installation instructions from [here](https://nodejs.org/en/download#debian-and-ubuntu-based-linux-distributions).
+[^footnote_javascript]: Node.js installation instructions from [here](https://nodejs.org/en/download#debian-and-ubuntu-based-linux-distributions).
+Node.js and dependency versions which the project currently uses in its tests can be found [here](./../../src/test-misc/ts-spec2/package.json).